SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 folder: mydoc
 ---

-## What is a StatusPage?
+## What is a Status Page?

-One of the core principles of SRE is _Transparency_ and StatusPages help you communicate the status of your Services to your customers at all times, as opposed to you getting to know the status of your Services through support tickets logged by your customers.
+One of the core principles of SRE is _Transparency_ and Status Pages help you communicate the status of your Services to your customers at all times, as opposed to you getting to know the status of your Services through support tickets logged by your customers.

-Squadcast's StatusPage can be used to configure and display Services and dependent Services along with their real-time statuses updated directly, all from within the platform.
+Squadcast's Status Page can be used to configure and display Services and dependent Services along with their real-time statuses updated directly, all from within the platform.

 ![](images/statuspage_1.png)

-## Working of a StatusPage
+## Working of a Status Page

 Whenever the displayed Service has an open incident (an incident in the `Triggered` or `Acknowledged` state), its status automatically changes to the status equivalent of _Degraded (Bad)_.
 When the incident gets resolved, the status of the displayed Service goes back to being _Operational (Good)_ or its equivalent status.

-For an incident, you can choose to post updates of its status directly from its [Incident Details](https://support.squadcast.com/docs/incident-details) page using the [Update StatusPage](https://support.squadcast.com/docs/statuspage#updating-your-statuspage) option.
+For an incident, you can choose to post updates of its status directly from its [Incident Details](https://support.squadcast.com/docs/incident-details) page using the [Update Status Page](https://support.squadcast.com/docs/statuspage#updating-your-statuspage) option.

-You can also display dependent Services in the StatusPage.
-First, configure the [dependencies between your Services](https://support.squadcast.com/docs/service-dependency-based-deduplication#adding-a-service-dependency) and then, add them to the StatusPage.
+You can also display dependent Services in the Status Page.
+First, configure the [dependencies between your Services](https://support.squadcast.com/docs/service-dependency-based-deduplication#adding-a-service-dependency) and then, add them to the Status Page.

 You can configure the [visual themes](https://support.squadcast.com/docs/statuspage#changing-the-colour-theme) and the [terminologies](https://support.squadcast.com/docs/statuspage#configuring-service-status) for Operational (Good) and Degraded (Bad).

 ## Prerequisites

-- The User Role associated with the user in the Team must have the necessary permissions to create and manage StatusPages.
+- The User Role associated with the user in the Team must have the necessary permissions to create and manage Status Pages

-- Services must be created prior to configuring a StatusPage.
+- Services must be created prior to configuring a Status Page

-## Creating a StatusPage
+## Creating a Status Page

 Ensure that the right Team is selected from the team picker at the top of the screen.

-**(1)** Navigate to **StatusPage** from the sidebar
+**(1)** Navigate to **Status Page** from the sidebar

 ![](images/statuspage_1_new.png)